ODoherty-Lab/CloneDynamicsManuscriptCode2025.2/README.md

 Functions are defined in the .R files of the HelpingFunctions folder.
 Simple objects are just 2-element lists with first element is "simpleTable" and second is "newTimes".
 simpleTable: a numeric data frame where a column is a clone (colnames are just numbered indices) and each row is a timepoint, gives clone size at time.
 newTimes: a vector of the years, corresponding to rows of simpleTable.

+Supp Data 4 and 5, containing a clean version of source data, should be downloaded from paper and added to the Supp Data folder.